aau-claaudia/hpc/docs/strato/getting-started/launch-instance.md

 	* On Mac OS and Linux the directory `~/.ssh` is hidden and might not be visible in your file manager.
 		* MacOS *Finder* press "cmd + shift + ." to show hidden files.
 		* Ubuntu/Gnome (using Nautilus file manager) press "ctrl + h" to show hidden files.
+        * Windows: open your file manager on your local laptop and you’ll probably find the file in the following directory: `C:\Users\user_id\.ssh`
 * Select your public key file (ends in *.pub*) and click **Ok**.

 ## Launch Ubuntu instance